thalabi/ipm-fe/ipm-be/csv-file-transfer-rest/src/main/resources/liquibase/README.txt

+Postgres:

-For postgres create schema and user as follow:
+create schema and user as follow:

 create schema ipm;
 CREATE USER ipm WITH PASSWORD 'ipm';
-GRANT CONNECT ON DATABASE postgres TO ipm;

 ALTER SCHEMA ipm OWNER TO ipm;

+drop schema and user as follows:

+drop owned by ipm;
+drop user ipm;